FaserF/hassio-addons/apache2/README.md

 homeassistant installation.

 Note: it has to be somewhere in the /share or /media folder!
-Other folders are not visible to this addon.
+Other folders are not visible to this add-on.

 ### Option: `php_ini`